marshallswain/feathers-graph-populate/docs/getting-started.md

 ### Options for each relationship

-Each populate object must/can have the following properties.
-Also check out [feathers-shallow-populate](https://www.npmjs.com/package/feathers-shallow-populate).
-It has the same structure.
+Each populate object must/can have the following properties:

 | **Option**       | **Description** |
 |------------------|-----------------|